simon741/edu-devcamp/HOL/HOL4/README.md

 ## Download the finished PWA solution<a name="download"></a>

 If you want to skip this hands-on-lab or if you run into any problems you can download the finished solution from the [PWA](./PWA) folder.
 To start debugging you have to right-click the `npm` node in the Solution Explorer and select `Update npm Packages` first.
+Don't forget to add your `Instrumentation Key` to the `app.js` file.

 ![image](./media/2018-07-17-11-04-00.jpg)